 The Office of Public Safety is committed to the safety and welfare of the entire Mississippi College Community.
-The MCPS is comprised of a staff of 40 who manage patrol duties, traffic control, investigations, communications, crime prevention, administrative duties, and educational programming.
-The staff is comprised of highly qualified personnel, many of whom have a combination of college degrees, police/fire/emergency management experience, and unique management skills that contribute to the overall diversity of the department.
+The MCPS is comprised of a staff of 36 who handle patrol duties, traffic control, investigations, communications, crime prevention, and administrative duties among other things.
+The staff is made up of qualified personnel, many of whom have a combination of college degrees, police/ fire/ emergency management experience, and unique management skills that contribute to the overall diversity of the department.
 Patrol, communications, and administrative personnel participate in various training sessions throughout the year in a continuous effort to provide the best possible service to the campus community.
-Located on the first floor of Alumni Hall, the Office of Public Safety is available for service calls 24 hours a day, 7 days a week, 365 days a year.
-Office hours are 8:00 AM - 4:30 PM Monday - Friday.
+Located on the first floor of Alumni Hall, the Office of Public Safety is available for service calls 24 hours, 7 days a week, 365 days a year.
+Office hours are 8:00 AM- 4:30 PM Monday - Friday.

-In addition to the main campus, The Mississippi College Office of Public Safety is responsible for providing the security needs for the School of Law in downtown Jackson.
-All visible patrols, access control, and video surveillance is performed by staff members of the Public Safety Office that report directly to the Director.
-The Office of Public Safety is also charged with accumulating all data and reports concerning criminal activity that may take place at the School of Law.
+In June 2017, The Mississippi College Office of Public Safety assumed responsibility for providing the security needs for the Law School in downtown Jackson.
+All visible patrols, access control, and video surveillance is performed by staff members of the Public Safety Office.
+The Office of Public Safety is also charged with accumulating all data and reports concerning criminal activity that may take place at the Law School.
+All staff report directly to Director Michael Warren.